 - HR will, in accordance with the ADA, ADAA, and Pregnancy Accommodation Policy, maintain all accommodation information in a separate confidential medical file.

 - St. Kate’s will consider all accommodation requests for individuals who, due to medical reasons, cannot wear a mask.
-Students should contact Disability Resources.
+Students should contact Student Accessibility and Accommodations.
 Faculty and staff should contact HR.

 Supervisors also play an important role in safeguarding health and wellness, maintaining confidentiality, and protecting the privacy of employee health information.